 6 Ways to Keep Learning This Summer

-School’s almost out, and kids are ready to kick back and take a break.
+School’s out, and kids are ready to kick back and take a break.
 Don’t let them lose academic ground – prevent the “summer slide” by keeping their minds active this summer.
 They’ll be having so much fun, they won’t realize they’re learning!

 Read Every Day

 Make a special place for kids to read.
 This could be a corner with a soft rug and lots of pillows, a cozy bean bag chair or a hideout with a canopy.
 Outdoors, set up a teepee (look online for DIY ideas), hammock or create a spot under a shady tree.